Diego Valoyes

-Diego Luis Valoyes Ruíz (born 22 September 1996) is a Colombian professional footballer who plays as a right winger for Liga MX club Juárez.
+Diego Luis Valoyes Ruíz (born 22 September 1996) is a Colombian professional footballer who plays as a right winger for Talleres, on loan from Liga MX club Juárez.

 Club career

 Valoyes began his senior career with La Equidad, after youth spells with Alianza Sport, Fútbol Paz, Los Calamares and Real Cartagena.
 He made his debut against Categoría Primera B's Tigres in the Copa Colombia in March 2015, prior to featuring in pro league football for the first time on 4 September versus Deportivo Pasto.
 Almost a year later, in 2016, Valoyes scored his first goal against the same opponents during a 4–0 victory at the Estadio Metropolitano de Techo.
 In the following campaign of 2017, he netted five times as the club placed eleventh overall.
 Valoyes left on 28 June 2018 to join Talleres of the Argentine Primera División on loan.

 The centre-forward featured fifteen times in all competitions for Talleres in 2018–19, prior to departing back to Colombia on 30 June.
 However, on 4 July, Talleres resigned Valoyes on loan.